st3v3nmw/fanaka/your-cv.rst

 Format your phone number, for example *+233 23 123456*, in such a way that an international caller can enter it directly.

 Many in Africa will use have multiple phone numbers by default.
 List two if you really have to, but better to keep it simple with one for an international CV.
-It's quite unlikely that anyone will actually call you from abroad.
+(It's quite unlikely that anyone will actually call you from abroad anyway.)

 Other personal information